-I have had a couple of great interns through Acadium, I did have one that just disappeared halfway through, I still have no idea why!
-Since then, they have set up a much better structure for helping to get new interns and employers on the same page.
+I have had a couple of great interns through Acadium, I have had one that just disappeared halfway through, I still have no idea why!
+And another left 2 months in because she was offered a paying job, which is fair enough.
+Recently, they have set up a much better structure for helping to get new interns and employers on the same page.

 The unique thing about OnlineJobsPH is that all the VA’s are Filipino.
 I have had some great success with hires through this site.
 It helps that we are in a similar timezone, it makes hiring and getting the work done much quicker than when you have to wait for the timezones to catch up.

 On a free account, you can post up to 3 jobs.
 If you are likely to need freelancers on a regular basis it makes sense to sign up for a pro or premium account.

 You post the job and then freelancers will contact you.